Emrik-North/Legends_of_Valheim_Modpack/README.md

 * [Fight Club](https://www.nexusmods.com/valheim/mods/223) enables duels without risk of death.
 Challenge someone with K, and they can accept with L, and then whoever is about to die will be reset to 1 hp and the winner is announced on the screen.
 * [Better Archery](https://www.nexusmods.com/valheim/mods/348) just makes everything about using a bow more enjoyable.
 Vanilla bow aim is just ridiculous.
+* [Customizable Camera](https://www.nexusmods.com/valheim/mods/396), which adds further ways to improve camera including aiming.
+(Better Archery didn't have the configs to adjust aim as precisely).
 * [Combat Stance](https://www.nexusmods.com/valheim/mods/211) lets you turn to where you're pointing while wielding a weapon.
 Useful for blocking in the right direction without having to move.
 * [First Person View](https://www.nexusmods.com/valheim/mods/44) lets you zoom all the way into first-person view.
 * [1-Key Dodge](https://www.nexusmods.com/valheim/mods/424?tab=posts) lets you dodge with one key, set by you.
 You can still dodge as normal if you prefer that.
 * [Let Me Eat](https://valheim.thunderstore.io/package/Menthus/Let_Me_Eat/) lets us sync eating before Arena fights without having to wait for us to all get hungry.
 * [TargetPractice](https://www.nexusmods.com/valheim/mods/1246) for nice aesthetic improvements and for archery competitions.
 * [Fortify Skills](https://www.nexusmods.com/valheim/mods/172).
-For team-vs-team, we can't use the Fight Club thing.
-So Fortify Skills has been installed so that your skills won't be completely obliterated if you like to engage in frequent pvp fights.
 The mod is explained further down in the mod list.
 * Also patched and recompiled Fortify Skills to include a config that disables skill loss on death with PVP enabled.
 Should make the arena safe, even in team-vs-team battles! :D

 ![Baldur and Alitoma fighting in the Brosandi Arena](https://live.staticflickr.com/65535/51308297184_ee515909ef_b.jpg)